Configure hybrid OneDrive for Business

 Now that your users are set up to be redirected to Office 365, you can customize what they see on the navigation bar there.
 By default, the navigation bar contains the following links: SkyDrive, Yammer or Newsfeed, and Sites.
 If you intend for your users to use only OneDrive for Business, you can remove the other links.
 If you want to allow your users to interact with Yammer or the SharePoint Newsfeed features or to create team sites in Office 365, you can leave those links on the navigation bar.

 Turn on the appropriate navigation bar links for the set of SharePoint Online service features that you have purchased.
-For example, if you have OneDrive for Business with Office Online, then you would turn on only the OneDrive for Business link, and not the Sites or Newsfeed links.
-OneDrive for Business with Office Online does not include the Sites and Newsfeed features and users would see Access Denied messages if they clicked the links.
+For example, if you have OneDrive for Business with Office on the web, then you would turn on only the OneDrive for Business link, and not the Sites or Newsfeed links.
+OneDrive for Business with Office on the web does not include the Sites and Newsfeed features and users would see Access Denied messages if they clicked the links.
 You can, however, still choose to turn on Yammer as your social network and then turn on the Yammer/Newsfeed navigation link.

 To customize the navigation bar